 This course examines the executive, legislative, judicial and service functions of state and local government in the United States in general and in Kansas in particular.
 The course includes guest lectures by elected officials, government personnel and community activists.
 3 hrs. lecture/wk.
-This course is typically offered only once each academic year.

-POLS 126H HON: State Local Government (1 Hour)
+POLS 126H HON: State and Local Government (1 Hour)